Corni33/CarND_P2_TrafficSigns/README.md

 To further enhance image classification the convolutional layers have been made deeper and an additional fully connected layer has been added.
 As these changes introduced many new degrees of freedom, the model started to overfit which caused the validation accuracy to decline.
 To prevent the model from overfitting, dropout has been added to all fully connected layers.
-The model now reaches a validation accuracy of about 96 to 97%.
+The model now reaches a validation accuracy of about 96%.

 The code for the final model is located in cell 10 of the notebook.
 The model consits of the following layers: